 The Entrepreneurs Leadership Program provides deep training and mentorship for a select cohort of students to develop the functional, managerial, and leadership skills that differentiate the good from the great entrepreneurs.
 It equips some of the University of Michigan’s most driven minds with a rigorous experiential curriculum to lead them onto an entrepreneurial path during and after their college career.
+Students from all schools/colleges, academic programs, and years are eligible for the program.

 We are looking for the most driven, passionate and talented students to join a strong network of entrepreneur peers and mentors.
 Will that be you?